Generic name: CYCLOSPORINE 25mg

 There is limited long-term treatment data.
 Recurrence of rheumatoid arthritis disease activity is generally apparent within 4 weeks after stopping cyclosporine.

-Dose decreases by 25%-50% should be made at any time to control adverse events, e.g., hypertension, elevations in serum creatinine (≥25% above the patient’s pretreatment level), or clinically significant laboratory abnormalities.
-If dose reduction is not effective in controlling abnormalities, or if the adverse event or abnormality is severe, Neoral® should be discontinued.
+Dose decreases by 25% to 50% should be made at any time to control adverse events, e.g., hypertension, elevations in serum creatinine (≥25% above the patient’s pretreatment level), or clinically significant laboratory abnormalities.
+If dose reduction is not effective in controlling abnormalities, or if the adverse event or abnormality is severe, Neoral should be discontinued.
 (See Special Monitoring of Psoriasis Patients)

 Blood Concentration Monitoring in Transplant Patients

 Transplant centers have found blood concentration monitoring of cyclosporine to be an essential component of patient management.
 Of importance to blood concentration analysis are the type of assay used, the transplanted organ, and other immunosuppressant agents being administered.
 While no fixed relationship has been established, blood concentration monitoring may assist in the clinical evaluation of rejection and toxicity, dose adjustments, and the assessment of compliance.